antoniodegou/wordupp/README/TXT/tests.md

 ## Bugs

-* Once the user registers, sometimes they get redirected to the dashboard already logged in, sometimes they get no logged and have to login again. i coulnt find out what makes this unpredictable behaviour.
+* Once the user registers, sometimes they get redirected to the dashboard already logged in, and sometimes they get not logged in and have to login again.
+I couldn't find out what makes this unpredictable behaviour.

-* Colour poicker work differently in firefox, so it only updates the canvas once you click off the picker.
-It doesnt produce any errors, just a less smooth user experience.
+* Colour picker works differently in Firefox, so it only updates the canvas once you click off the picker.
+It doesn't produce any errors, just a less smooth user experience.

+* Fonts don't seem to load well on safari, i have seen this issue online but i couldn't find a way of making it work for my project